How to Join

 Recommended for Associate Membership

-Cost of membership (both full and associate) is £40, which can be paid online, through Paypal or by cheque — if a standing order is taken the cost drops to £35 (full details from the Secretary).
+Cost of membership (both full and associate) is £40, which can be paid by bank transfer or by cheque —

-Please return this form with examples of your work to the Secretary:
+Please return this form with examples of your work to: